-We might believe that we can divide an inch into ten thousand parts, because we can use it to represent a much larger segment, as on a map.
+We might believe that we can divide an inch into ten thousand parts because we can use it to represent a much larger segment, as on a map.

 We can divide the 10,000 kilometers from here to Southern Chile into 10,000 kilometer-length segments.
+Each of those real segments is perceivable.

-But, on a small map, the inch or two between Clinton and Tierra del Fuego is not divisible into 10,000 parts.
+But on a small map, the inch or two between Clinton and Tierra del Fuego is not divisible into 10,000 perceivable parts.